Skip to main content

 The Food and Format

 The menu runs two ways.
 The à la carte includes half-plate options, which lowers the commitment and allows you to cover more ground without committing to a full tasting sequence.
 The tasting menu, called "The Pillars of our Surroundings," runs to nine plates and can be expanded with supplementary courses.
-The name is not just branding: the menu is structured around Castilian recipes and Salamanca produce, and the kitchen treats this regional framework as the actual editorial spine of the meal rather than a marketing footnote.
+The name is not just branding: the menu is structured around Castilian recipes and Salamanca produce, the kitchen treats this regional framework as the actual editorial spine of the meal rather than a marketing footnote.

-One dish cited in the venue record — grilled spring onions from the banks of the River Tormes with oregano and pistachio , gives a clear signal about the kitchen's approach: simple primary ingredients, specific provenance, restrained composition.
+One dish cited in the venue record — grilled spring onions from the banks of the River Tormes with oregano and pistachio, gives a clear signal about the kitchen's approach: simple primary ingredients, specific provenance, restrained composition.
 This is not maximalist tasting-menu cooking.
 It is precise and ingredient-led, which makes it more interesting at this price tier than a more generic contemporary Spanish format would be.

 Service is attentive and informed.
 A documented behaviour worth noting: the chef will often flag dishes not on the printed à la carte and recommend specific plates directly to guests.
 This is either exactly what you want or slightly disorienting depending on how you prefer to order.
 If you are the kind of diner who likes to be guided, lean into it.
 If you arrive with a fixed plan, be ready to adapt.